dex4er/perl-Exception-Base/README.md

 - [Exception::Class](http://search.cpan.org/perldoc?Exception::Class)

-    More perl-ish way to do OO exceptions.
+    More Perlish way to do OO exceptions.
 It is similar to `Exception::Base` module and provides similar features but it is 10x slower for failure scenario.